Terraform HashiCorp certification - Infrastructure as Code

 Provisioners

-• local-exec (executes commands on the local system)
+• local-exec: Executes commands on your local machine

 local-exec